CDC: Most Americans' Hearts are Older than Their Age

 Your heart is probably older than you.
-How can that be, you ask?
+How can that be?

 The Centers for Disease Control and Prevention (CDC) says that heart age is the age of your heart and blood vessels as a result of your risk factors for heart attack and stroke.
 Most adults have a heart age older than their actual age placing them at greater risk for a heart attack or stroke.